iKarTehFox/web-clock-docs/docs/importexport.md

 ## Options
 ### Import settings
-There are a few methods of uploading your settings.
+There are a few methods of importing your settings.
 You can upload directly from a JSON file, scan a QR code, paste the raw JSON data into a text field, or re-import your saved settings from localStorage.

 ![A screenshot of the import upload button and text field upload form.](/assets/images/docs-Features/importexport/import.png)